Low Vision Optometrist in Los Angeles, California

 Our low vision doctor, Dr. Harold Ashcraft, helps patients in the greater Los Angeles area with Macular Degeneration, Diabetic Eye Disease, Cataracts, Stargardt’s Disease, and other vision problems see better so they can go back to doing the things they want to do such as driving, reading, watching TV, using a phone or computer, seeing faces and much more.

-Driving With Macular Degeneration
+Driving with Bioptic Glasses for Macular Degeneration

 Macular degeneration causes central vision loss and makes it harder to drive.
 You need to get a lot closer to signs before you can read them.
 You may have trouble making out traffic lights.
 Night time driving may be even worse.
 These problems can make you very nervous and anxious while driving.